 This Cinnamon Swirl Bread is all a quick bread should be.
 Quick.
 Easy.
 And, best of all, delicious.
 It would be excellent for breakfast, with coffee, or for dessert.
-The sweet cinnamon pecan mixture that is swirled through the bread is wonderful.
-I think I could just eat that by itself.

 I first found a version of this recipe in a holiday baking magazine in a few pages dedicated to homemade food gifts.
 A loaf of this wrapped up prettily makes a lovely gift for a holiday, a housewarming, or just because.
 It will be happily and hungrily received!

 You’ll just need some basic baking ingredients to make this delicious cinnamon bread.
 See the recipe card at the bottom of this post for ingredient quantities and full instructions.
 Here are some notes to keep in mind when gathering your ingredients.

 - Brown sugar – I prefer light brown sugar here, but dark brown sugar will also work.
 Be sure to pack it firmly into the measuring cup or measure by weight.

 - Chopped nuts – I most often have pecans on-hand, but walnuts, almonds, hazelnuts, or another nut will also work.
 If you’re not a fan of nuts in baked goods, you can omit them.

 - Ground cinnamon – If your cinnamon has been in the cabinet for a while, give it a whiff.
 If it doesn’t have a strong cinnamon smell, it’s likely time to replace it.